coronado03/FEED-WEBSITE/README.md

 [![Product Name Screen Shot][product-screenshot]](https://feed-website-coronado03.vercel.app)

-The FEED Website is a blogging / social media website intended for everyone involved in the IT Area.
-The website has a modern simplistic design and it's responsive to all device.
+FEED Website is a user-friendly blogging and social media platform that caters to all individuals engaged in the IT industry.
+Its modern and simplistic design is optimized to work seamlessly across all devices, ensuring an excellent user experience.

-Functionalities:
-* It has a well polished post system, where you can upload images and text.
-* A working heart system for posts.
-* A very easy to use modern and safe authentification system.
+The platform boasts a sophisticated post system that enables users to upload images and text seamlessly.
+It also features a functional heart system that allows users to show their appreciation for posts they like.

+Additionally, FEED Website features a modern and secure authentication system that ensures users' safety while using the platform.
+It's effortless to use, making it accessible to everyone, regardless of their tech-savviness.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>